vyperlang/vyper/docs/built-in-functions.rst

     """
     :param a: the address of the contract to duplicate.
     :type a: address
-    :param b: the wei value to send to the new contract instance
+    :param b: the wei value to send to the new contract instance (Optional, default: 0)
-    :type b: uint256 (Optional)
+    :type b: uint256(wei)
     """

 Duplicates a contract's code and deploys it as a new instance, by means of a DELEGATECALL.